waleed399/flask-aws/README.md

+### Project Description
+This project involves deploying a Flask application on an AWS EC2 instance using Docker and Docker Compose.
+The setup includes creating an EC2 template with Ubuntu 22.04, installing Docker and Docker Compose, and configuring necessary environment variables.
+Additionally, it involves setting up an Auto Scaling Group to manage the application's load dynamically and a Load Balancer to ensure seamless access on port 5555.
+The final deployment ensures a scalable and balanced Flask application environment.

 ### 1. Create EC2 Template

 - **Operating System**: Ubuntu 22.04
 - **Instance Type**: t2.micro
 - **Security Group**: Allow inbound traffic on ports 22 (SSH), 80 (HTTP), and 5555 (application).
+- **IAM Role**: Assign the S3ReadOnlyAccess permission to the instance role
 - **User data**:
     ```bash
     #!/bin/bash